/usr/local/psa/admin/bin/nginxmng -s

 # nginx -t

-If there are more orphaned files remained, repeat the 3rd step, but with the new certificate name which appeared in the error.
+If there are more orphaned files remained, repeat the 3rd step, but with the new certificate name which appears in the error.

 Once the nginx configuration test is successful, rebuild web server configuration: